-Gravity assist – How to increase the speed of a spacecraft using the gravity of the moon or Celestial Body
+Gravity Assisted Navigation-How to increase the speed of a spacecraft using the moon’s gravity

-In the movie “Armageddon,” there is a scene where spacecraft turns around the moon to get enough speed.
+In the movie ‘Armageddon,’ the spacecraft moves around the moon to get enough speed.

-If the moon is stopped and the spacecraft approaches with constant velocity v,
+If the moon stops and the spacecraft approaches constant velocity v

-There is no change in the speed of the spacecraft that went around the moon.
+There is no change in the speed of the spacecraft leaving the moon.

-If the moon moves with a constant speed V,
+If the moon moves at a constant velocity V

-From the moon’s perspective, the ship will appear to approach at the spacecraft of V+v, and the speed of the returning ship will also appear as V+v.
+From the moon’s point of view, the spacecraft will appear to be approaching at V+v, and the speed of the returning spacecraft will also appear to be V+v.

-In addition, when observing from the outside, the moon’s own speed V must be added, so the speed of the spacecraft is 2V+v.
+When viewed from the outside, the moon’s own speed, V, must be added, so the speed the spacecraft gets is 2V+v.